 - To initiate and manage the Continuous Professional Development ("CPD") of Practitioners to enhance their performance and keep them up to date with best practice trends.

-Promote participation in the Professional Body within the Wine Industry
+Promote participation in the Professional Body

 - To acknowledge and obtain formal support from related bodies in the Wine Industry as well as Stakeholders through Affiliation agreements.